ar-saeedi/cargoplus/README.md

 ## 📄 License

+**Proprietary License - All Rights Reserved**

+© 2025 CargoPlus Co.
+All Rights Reserved.

+This software is proprietary and confidential.
+Unauthorized copying, distribution, modification, or use of this software, via any medium, is strictly prohibited without explicit written permission from CargoPlus Co.

+**Developer:** Alireza Saeedi - Fullstack Developer Lead

+For licensing inquiries, contact: alirezasaeediofficial@gmail.com

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for complete details.

 ## 🤝 Contributing